 Causes of Seasonal Affective Disorder

 Besides environmental factors such as this, genetics are also likely to play very significant roles in the development of this condition.
-For instance, if someone has a family history of mental illness, especially with mood disorders, then they may also have a higher chance of developing seasonal affective disorder.
+For instance, if someone has a family history of mental illness, especially of mood disorders, then they may also have a higher chance of developing seasonal affective disorder.
 This will likely be due to them also having a higher chance of having the genetic makeup that will allow for such a disorder to develop in the first place.

 Light therapy can be implemented by having the patient spend more time outside in the sunlight.
 They can also use a computer-controlled heliostat to reflect sunlight into the windows of a home or office.
 They may also be prescribed to use what are called light therapy lamps.
 Light therapy lamps are used to help uplift the mood of the person suffering with seasonal affective disorder as it is a lack of sunlight exposure that is a major cause of this disorder in the first place.

 Talk therapy like cognitive behavioral therapy (CBT) may be able to help someone suffering from this condition as it is also a very common form of treatment for people suffering from major depressive disorder.
 CBT may be able to help the depressed person with discovering and implementing new, healthier behaviors when they feel down.
-Such new behaviors may be exercising more, opposite emotion action, as well as other ways to cope with their emptiness, among other things.